Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/wallet/import.md

+---
+id: import
+title: import
+---

+## Description

+Imports private key into wallet.
+This command will launch `kiod` if it is not already running.

 ## Command

 ```sh
 clio wallet import [OPTIONS]
 ```

-**Where**

-* [OPTIONS] = See Options in  [Command Usage](#command-usage) section below.

-**Note**: The arguments and options enclosed in square brackets are optional.

-## Description

-Imports private key into wallet.
-This command will launch `kiod` if it is not already running.

-## Command Usage

-The following information shows the different positionals and options you can use with the `clio wallet import` command:

 ### Positional Arguments

-- none
+None

 ### Options

-- `-h,--help` - Print this help message and exit
+* `-h,--help` - Print this help message and exit

 * `-n, --name` _TEXT_ - The name of the wallet to import key into.
 * `--private-key` _TEXT_ - Private key in WIF format to import.